 Alternative Daily Cover (ADC)

 Alternative daily cover (ADC) means cover material other than earthen material placed on the surface of the active face of a municipal solid waste landfill at the end of each operating day to control vectors, fires, odors, blowing litter, and scavenging.
-CalRecycle has eleven approved (11) ADC material types.
+Federal regulations require landfill operators to use six inches of earth material as daily cover unless other materials are allowed as alternatives.
+CalRecycle has approved 11 ADC material types.
 Generally, these materials must be processed so that they do not allow gaps in the exposed landfill face.
-The use of ADC is not recorded as disposal.
-Public Resources Code (PRC) section 41781.3 establishes that ADC use is considered diversion through recycling.

 - Board-Approved ADC Material Types

 - Legislation, Statutes, Regulations, and Advisories